crossfilter/reductio/README.md

 ```

 <h2 id="aggregations-chaining-aggregations">Chaining aggregations</h2>
-Aggregations can be chained on a given instance of reductio.
+As seen above, aggregations can be chained on a given instance of reductio.
 For example:

 ```
 reductio().count(true)